 - Pour in water and chicken broth.
 Stir for a minute or two before adding in the paprika, the onion powder, salt, and black pepper.
 Cook the mixture on a medium flame for 20 minutes.

 - Top with chopped green onions.

 Lugaw is a popular Filipino comfort food found all across the globe.
-In actuality, lugaw is a base for other ingredients making it either sweet or savory (depending on those ingredients).
+In actuality, lugaw is a base for other ingredients and toppings making it either sweet or savory (depending on those ingredients).